ocaml-flambda/flambda-backend/jane/doc/extensions/_05-kinds/syntax.md

 * `sync_data = value mod many contended portable unyielding stateless non_float`

-   This is a suitable kind of plain old data that can only be mutated safely in parallel, similar to the `Sync` trait in Rust.
+   This is a suitable kind of plain old data that the type system guarantees can be mutated only safely in parallel, similar to the `Sync` trait in Rust.

 * `mutable_data = value mod many portable unyielding stateless non_float`